kasleiden/kasleiden.gitlab.io/_staff_members_en/02anika-bexkens.md

 name: DR. ANIKA BEXKENS
 title: Head Healthcare
 group: team
-summary: Anika is medeoprichter van het Kenniscentrum.
-Ze is hoofdverantwoordelijk voor alle zorg en preventieprogramma's binnen het kenniscentrum.
-Daarnaast is ze universitair hoofddocent bij de afdeling Ontwikkelings- en Onderwijspychologie aan de universiteit Leiden en klinisch psycholoog bij GGZ Delfland.
+summary: Anika is a co-founder of the Knowledge Center.
+She is primarily responsible for all care and prevention programs within the Knowledge Center.
+She is also an associate professor at the Department of Developmental and Educational Psychology at Leiden University and a clinical psychologist at GGZ Delfland.
 permalink: /team/anika
 image: /img/Anika.jpg
 ---

-Anika is medeoprichter van het Kenniscentrum.
-Ze is hoofdverantwoordelijk voor alle zorg en preventieprogramma's binnen het kenniscentrum.
-Daarnaast is ze universitair hoofddocent bij de afdeling Ontwikkelings- en Onderwijspychologie aan de universiteit Leiden en klinisch psycholoog bij GGZ Delfland.
+Anika is a co-founder of the Knowledge Center.
+She is primarily responsible for all care and prevention programs within the Knowledge Center.
+She is also an associate professor at the Department of Developmental and Educational Psychology at Leiden University and a clinical psychologist at GGZ Delfland.

 <br>